microsoft/TSS.MSR/README.md

 In addition to supporting access to a physical TPM, TSS.MSR libraries can also be connected to a TPM simulator to enable application development and debugging on platforms that do not have a TPM 2.0 device.
 The connection to the simulator is over a TCP/IP socket so the TPM simulator may be running on a remote machine or in another process on the same machine.
 The TPM simulator binary is available [here](https://www.microsoft.com/en-us/download/details.aspx?id=52507).

+##System Requirements
+TSS.Net is a cross-platform .Net Standard library and requires Visual Studio 2015 Update 3 and the .Net Core Tools, see here: https://www.microsoft.com/net/core#windows

 ##Platform Crypto Provider Toolkit

 The TSS.MSR project also provides the TPM Platform Crypto Provider Toolkit.
 It contains sample code, utilities, and documentation for using TPM-related functionality on Windows 8.x systems.
 It covers TPM-backed Crypto-Next-Gen (CNG) Platform Crypto Provider, and how attestation service providers can use the new Windows 8.x features.
 Both TPM 1.2 and TPM 2.0-based systems are supported.